To explain Site and Source Energy, it helps to first understand the two forms of energy:

 - Buildings that have more secondary energy will look better than buildings with more primary energy.
 As a result, Site Energy is not a good metric to compare two different buildings.

-Source Energy is your total primary energy consumption, which means your Site Energy plus all the delivery and production losses.
+Source Energy is your total primary energy consumption (meaning Site Energy) plus all the delivery and production losses.
 To get the delivery and production losses, each fuel is multiplied by a “Site-to-Source” conversion factor.
 Source energy is the sum of the:

 - primary energy you buy directly